Information about Student Loan Exit Counseling

 - Enrollment drops below half time (six credit hours)

-For the convenience of our students, we are also posting a link to the most current PDF edition of the Student Loan Exit Counseling Guide, which you can print and read at your convenience.
+For the convenience of our students, we are also posting a link to the most current PDF edition of the Student Loan Exit Counseling Guide.
+Hard copy printouts may be requested at the financial aid office.

 For additional assistance, please contact our financial aid office at [email protected].

 The informative articles below are for students who have private loans and may be leaving school: